derekmerck/PERSEUS/README.md

 Pyro4 is somewhat picky about working outside of `localhost`.
 See Pyro4's [tips-and-tricks](https://pythonhosted.org/Pyro4/tipstricks.html#failed-to-locate-the-nameserver-connection-refused-what-now) for more details.

 1. Boot the nameserver and other daemons with a hostname that resolves to the IP address that the other nodes will use (_not_ `localhost`)
-2. Make sure that you have the same version of Pyro4 on all machines, and that Python is allowed through any firewalls
+2. Make sure that you have the same version of Pyro4 on all machines, and that Python is allowed through any firewalls[^firewalls]

+[^firewalls]:  It appears that just allowing 9090 through (the default Pyro4 nameserver) is not enough.
+The Pyro4 objects each use a different port number in the >50k range.
+This makes it problematic to use it inside Docker with only a few statically assigned ports exposed.

 ## Security